 Above all, it was human kindness that dragged us through the whole sorry episode.
 The help from our parents and friends.
 The hostel staff.
 The travellers we met who helped out.
 The doctor who gave us the yellow fever certificate.
 And of course, our love and support for each other.

 It’s hard to get away from the feeling that we were stupid.
 But this really can happen to anyone.
 All it takes is a moment off guard.
 In that long, frustrating day in the embassy, we met a guy from Scotland who had fallen victim to exactly the same crime.
 His friend had managed to take a picture of the woman who had duped them, and he showed it to me.
 Incredibly, it was the same woman from our encounter.
 This scam happens to people every single day in the city.

 One final thought – it may be a good thing that we didn’t realise what was happening to us until our bags were gone, lest we might have resisted in some way.
-The strong advice across the whole of South America is that if you do find yourself being robbed, do not put up any physical resistance: many perpetrators will not hesitate to get violent.
+The strong advice for travellers is that if you do find yourself being robbed, do not attempt to put up any physical resistance: many perpetrators will not hesitate to get violent.
 One tragic example of this was a traveller from New Zealand in Mendoza, who held on when robbers on a motorbike tried to take his bag.
 They shot and killed him.

 If you spot that you are being targeted with a distraction theft (e.g. you are splashed with some muck and someone is offering to help), the best thing is to just walk on and ignore it.
 But once you’re in a situation where you are actively being robbed or threatened, just let the stuff go.
 Your safety is more important than your things.